truenas/documentation/content/Hardware/MSeries/NVDIMMUpdates.md

 * Know the IP addresses for both TrueNAS storage controllers.
 * TrueNAS SSH Service is active and allows root access.
   For best security, only allow SSH root access to the system when specific procedures require it.
-* Remove NVDIMMs (log device) from any storage pool before updating.
-Add the devices back to the pools when updates are done.
+* Remove NVDIMMs (log devices) from any storage pool before updating.
+Add the devices back to the pools when updates finish.
   {{< expand "Removing log devices from a storage pool (Click to expand)" "v" >}}
   1. Log in to the web UI and go to **Storage > Pools**.
   2. Open the <i class="fa fa-cog" aria-hidden="true" title="Settings"></i> (Pool Operations) menu for the pool and click **Status**